Loopli Rebrand with Wedge

 Built for Momentum, Conection and Direction

-When taking on the brief something was clear: this cant be just another "loop" brand.
+When taking on the brief something was clear: this cant be just another "loop" based brand.
 That’s where the challenge really began.
-The loop space is a saturated one, full of logos that spiral without real intention.
+The loop design logo space is a saturated one, full of logos that spiral without real intention.
 The previous identity had a nice linking aspect, but it needed sharpening, something with more flow, more structure, more weight.

 Starting with Real-World Inspiration